 We are going to use the events tab of the buttons for this.
 Events are triggered when the event happens, not when the button is pressed.
 In our case the events are triggered when we press the button but that does not always have to be the case, which makes events a powerfull tool!

-Go to the action library and select "On Button State change event" from the
+Go to the action library and select "When Button State change event" from the

-Events have their own tab in a button because they are not triggered when the button is pressed but they are triggered when the selected event happens.
+Events have their own tab in a button because they are not triggered when the button is pressed but they are triggered when the selected event happens and this button is on the current active page.
 In our case we added an event for when the button state changes to ON.
-Go to the events tab and it should look like this:
+It should look like this:

 Now whenever the state of the button changes to ON it will run the action below the event.
 Lets add a Change Button Visuals action to the event (ensure the events tab is still open when selecting this action):